cball/socket.io-new-app-version/README.md

-This is an example app that came out of a blog post on realtime app versions.
+This is an example app that came out of a blog post on realtime app version notices.
 [Check out the post](http://cball.me/realtime-app-version-notices/)

 ### Requirements
 - Redis